SCHOOL PROFILE

 FACULTY AND STAFF

-Our professional staff of 139 is committed to excellence as they work to prepare our students to achieve their future educational and career goals.
-100% of our faculty is certified in their subject area(s).
-Twenty-two of our teachers are National Board Certified.
+Our professional team of 99 classroom teachers and 47 additional professional staff is committed to excellence as they work to prepare our students to achieve their future educational and career goals.
+12% of our teachers are National Board Certified and 74% have 3+ years of experience.

 SCHOOL AND COMMUNITY

-Jesse O. Sanderson High School, established in 1968, is one of 32 high schools in the Wake County Public School System.
-It is accredited by the Southern Association of Schools and Colleges and the North Carolina Department of Public Instruction.
-The school is located in a predominantly middle-income community in the north central part of the capital city; students have immediate access to a major land-grant university, five liberal arts colleges, and a community college and within a thirty-mile radius we have access to two major universities, and the Research Triangle Park.
+Jesse O. Sanderson High School, established in 1968, is one of 36 high schools in the Wake County Public School System.
+It is accredited by Cognia (Formerly AdvancEd) and the North Carolina Department of Public Instruction.
+The school is located in a predominantly middle income community in the north central part of the capital city; students have immediate access to a major land-grant university, five liberal arts colleges, and a community college and within a thirty-mile radius we have access to several major universities, and the Research Triangle Park.

 ATHLETIC PROGRAM